-- The MUX Still Preview Port the state is switched when a command is received and immediately switched back to the main session such that On Air rendering is not hindered in any way. - The MUX Fixed Port is traditionally used by Viz Pilot Newsroom Client, and is the same as the MUX Shared Port, except that allocated resources are never cleared from memory.
+- The MUX Still Preview Port (50010) state is switched when a command is received and immediately switched back to the main session such that On Air rendering is not hindered in any way. - The MUX Fixed Port (50009) is traditionally used by the old Viz Pilot Newsroom Client, and is the same as the MUX Shared Port, except that allocated resources are never cleared from memory.
 To avoid memory overload, it is recommended to clean up the Viz Engine regularly when this port is used.

-- The MUX Shared Port is a shared port where all connections from one single host shares one session.
-It is most often used by Viz Trio and the Newsroom Client to show preview frames. - · The MUX Isolated Port is an isolated port where all connections get their own session.
-It is used, for example in an NLE configuration, to deliver frames to the host NLE-system when rendering or scrubbing video clips with graphics.
+- (i) Info: There is no automated cleanup of memory on this port. - The MUX Shared Port (50008) is a shared port where all connections from one single host shares one session.
+It is most often used by Viz Trio and the Newsroom Client to show preview frames. - The MUX Isolated Port (50009) is an isolated port where all connections get their own session.
+It is used, for example in an NLE configuration, to deliver frames to the host NLEsystem when rendering or scrubbing video clips with graphics.
 Using this port also suppresses bounding box commands.